Nathan Howard/Getty Images

 While some of Trump’s “secret police” tactics against protesters may be brazenly unconstitutional, legal scholars said they’ll be very hard for mayors and governors to stop, thanks to the vast authority Trump enjoys to protect federal property.

 “It will be difficult for state officials to stop them, because federal authority is about more than just protecting federal monuments and bridges,” said Jens David Ohlin, vice dean of Cornell Law School.
 “It’s also about investigating and enforcing federal offenses, which can occur anywhere.”

 Trump’s musings about sending federal agents to Chicago, Philadelphia, Detroit, Baltimore and Oakland now set the stage for a titanic legal clash over the limits of presidential power — in which Trump enjoys some distinct advantages, legal experts said.

-And that courtroom rumble will play out against a presidential election cycle in which Trump is making “law & order” a core part of his campaign, while darkly warning that Americans will be unsafe in their homes if he loses.
+And that courtroom rumble will play out against a presidential election cycle in which Trump is making “law and order” a core part of his campaign, while darkly warning that Americans will be unsafe in their homes if he loses.